krzysztoff1/batch-video-converter/README.md

 # This Go script allows you to batch resize and compress videos using FFmpeg.

 Prerequisites
-FFmpeg: Ensure you have FFmpeg installed on your system.
+FFmpeg: Ensure you have [FFmpeg](https://www.ffmpeg.org/) installed on your system.
+Go: Ensure you have [Go](https://go.dev/) installed on your system.

 **Usage**